 The Council has a corporate complaints system that enables the public to provide their views on our services.
-Details of the procedure can be found at the Customer Service Centre situated at Bell Street Wigston, or by visiting the Council's website at www.oadby-wigston.gov.uk.
+Details of the procedure can be found by visiting the Council's website at www.oadby-wigston.gov.uk.
 We will respond promptly to complaints received about the service.